diwanmuhamad/neuronet-dao/README.md

 - **Favorites & Comments**: Social features for community engagement
 - **Automatic Revenue Distribution**: 95% to creators, 5% platform fee
 - **Responsive UI Design**: Available for different screen size
+- **AI Chatbot Assistance**: Easy to use for user to find information
+- **AI Duplicate Checker**: Using the help of AI to check duplication of item

 ### Live dApp